McShelby/hugo-theme-relearn/exampleSite/content/configuration/modifications/topbar/_index.en.md

 +++
-description = "How to extend the topbar" options = ["editURL"] title = "Topbar Modification" weight = 1
+description = "How to extend the topbar" options = ["editURL"] title = "Custom Topbar" weight = 2
 +++

 The theme comes with a reasonably configured topbar.
 You can learn how to [configure the defaults in this section](configuration/appearance/topbar).